I’m sure you’ve heard this question before.

 Marketing is one of the most critical aspects of accounting firm growth, but I understand why it can feel daunting for many firm owners.

-The good news is, ChatGPT can make several aspects of your marketing efforts more manageable and much less time-consuming.
+The good news is, large language models (LLMs) like ChatGPT and Claude can make several aspects of your marketing efforts more manageable and much less time-consuming.

-Here are a few ways to use ChatGPT in your firm’s marketing:
+Here are a few ways to use LLMs in your firm’s marketing:

-• Write blog post outlines faster: ChatGPT can help you turn a collection of rough ideas into a structured blog outline in seconds.
+- Write blog post outlines faster: LLMs can help you turn a collection of rough ideas into a structured blog outline in seconds.
 It’s a great way to speed up content production without starting from a blank page.

-• Summarize complex documents: ChatGPT can distill lengthy reports or articles into concise summaries.
+- Summarize complex documents: LLMs can distill lengthy reports or articles into concise summaries.
 This is extremely helpful in creating digestible content for newsletters or client updates.

-• Help with social media content: If you’ve been following me on LinkedIn, you’ve seen how consistent content builds visibility and trust.
-ChatGPT can help you brainstorm post ideas, map out a content calendar, and turn your helpful thoughts into a rough draft.
+- Help with social media content: If you’ve been following me on LinkedIn, you’ve seen how consistent content builds visibility and trust.
+LLMs can help you brainstorm post ideas, map out a content calendar, and turn your helpful thoughts into a rough draft.
 (Pro tip: Don’t let it do all the talking.
 Use it to support your voice, not replace it.)

-You can find out more in my article on how to use ChatGPT for accounting.
+You can find out more about using these tools in my article on generative AI in accounting.

 4. Summarize Client Calls With Fireflies.ai